yy665/PDL/object.md

 		 - this would be something of an issue since certain combinational things might HAVE to be done combinationally (i.e. won't stick around to the next stage)?
+		 - one approach could be to define another latency for things that are only available for one stage, but that doesn't really make sense as I'm pretty sure that this is only about reserve + block + use + release all at once.
+See the lock section about wrapping stuff in an acquired block.
 		 - this would mean that the base lock interface would have to have everything asynchronous, which is kinda just stupid.
 		 - there could also be no base lock interface, or at least the latency